binbinmods/Unofficial-AtO-Balance-Patch/Unofficial AtO Balance Patch/README.md

 - Wicked Craftsman

 ### New Cards
+- Brass Knuckles
+- Corrosive Dagger
-- Corrupted Harpoon
+- Corrupted Needle
-- Poisous Caltrops

 ### New Items
 - Brace of Knives